-Although schedules may vary, classes are scheduled between 8 a.m. and 10 p.m.
-Monday to Friday.
+Although schedules may vary, classes are scheduled between 8:00 a.m. and 10:00 p.m.
+Monday through Friday.
 Some Saturday classes are offered.
-Please consult the Registrar's Office for the current schedule.
+Please consult the Registrar's Office for the current schedule

 SCHEDULING OF CLASSES/PROGRAM CONTENT